Events

 With this new Democracy Lecture series we hope to ignite crucial conversations about the state of our parliamentary system and honour the legacy of our first members.

 The Hansard Society remains the Westminster Parliament’s ‘critical friend’.
-This fundraising event for our 80th Anniversary Appeal will help support our work for a more effective Parliament.
+This fundraising event for our 80th Anniversary Appeal helps support our work for a more effective Parliament.

 Read more